Data modeling in Azure Cosmos DB

 {"id": "1000", "name": "Deep Dive into Azure Cosmos DB" }

-If the number of the books per publisher is small with limited growth, then storing the book reference inside the publisher document may be useful.
-However, if the number of books per publisher is unbounded, then this data model would lead to mutable, growing arrays, as in the example publisher document above.
+If the number of the books per publisher is small with limited growth, then storing the book reference inside the publisher document might be useful.
+However, if the number of books per publisher is unbounded, then this data model would lead to mutable, growing arrays, as in the example publisher document.

 Switching things around a bit would result in a model that still represents the same data but now avoids these large mutable collections.